joaoferreira-git/CaRP-Interactive-Map-Project/README.md

-# CaRPMapProject
+# CaRP Interactive Maps Project

-As of modern CaRP this map is not really necessary anymore, so it is no longer updated.
+This is not the final version and its still in alpha.

-The only reason it is still up is for portfolio reasons.
+All maps updated to the latest version of CaRP Next, some still in development.

 CaRP Discord(https://discord.gg/AQPyyGddfX)